 Individuals in Iran and India utilized the premise behind radiative cooling a long while ago.
 Why did they do so?
 They wanted to produce ice.
 They put water into sizable ceramic containers.
 These containers did not have a lot of depth to them at all.
 People allowed the containers to remain outside on evenings that were devoid of murkiness.

 The individuals who represent the aforementioned SkyCool Systems now are getting cues from the individuals who existed in the past in both Iran and India.
 They're giving their approaches decidedly contemporary spins as well.
-They're testing the approach out to transform residential AC installation methods that are in place.
+They're testing the approach out to transform residential HVAC installation methods that are in place.
 They're assessing strategies that are suitable for the cooling of refrigerators and data facilities, too.

 There are three individuals who are behind the establishment of SkyCool Systems.
 These are Aaswath Raman, Eli Goldstein and, last but certainly not least, Shanhui Fan.
 They had positions with the esteemed Stanford University in Northern California.
 They put together a material that boosted the forward motion of radiative cooling.
 How did they put this material together?
 They pinpointed a substance that had a surface that could take in, give off and bounce back heat.
 This substance had to be able to achieve these things with an equilibrium that was fitting.